AnIdiotsGuide/discordjs-bot-guide/getting-started/installing_and_using_a_proper_editor.md

 ## Getting ESLint installed

-A "Linter" is a plugin or app that verifies your code to tell you where the errors are, and also helps in formatting the code with proper indentation and styles.
+A 'Linter' is a plugin or app that verifies your code to tell you where the errors are, and also helps in formatting the code with proper indentation and styles.

 > There's obviously a debate with what linter you should use.
 ESLint?
 JSHint?
 Some other obscure library?
 I'll use ESLint because...
 I know how to use it.
 Not endorsing it in any way!